Dads, take that photo!

 I used to hate being in front of a camera.
 I would literally have a panic attack, which I could hide really well until I could retreat to a safe place and fall to pieces out of sight.
-It was my now 5 year old daughters' total obsession with taking photos that got me out of my funk.
+It was my daughters' total obsession with taking photos that got me out of my funk.

 I have a yearning to know who my parents and grandparents were pre-kids.
 They could tell me, but a photo will show me.